-- Select your screen size. - Refer to the table and find the closest match to your screen size in the left columns labelled "4:3 screen".
+- Determine the aspect ratio of your screen, 16:9 or 4:3?
+If you have a 16:9 screen, refer to page 17 or 18.
+If you have a 4:3 screen, refer to page 19 or 20 depending on the projected picture aspect ratio you've got. - 2.
+Select your screen size. - Refer to the table and find the closest match to your screen size in the left columns labelled "Screen Dimensions".
 Using this value, look across this row to the right to find the corresponding average distance from screen value in the column labelled "Average".
-This is the projection distance. - On that same row, look across to the right column and make note of the "Vertical offset in mm" value.
-This will determine the final vertical offset placement of the projector in relation to the edge of the screen. - 4.
-The recommended position for the projector is aligned perpendicular to the horizontal center of the screen, at the distance from the screen determined in step 2 above, and offset by the value determined in step 3 above.
+This is the projection distance. - 4.
+On that same row, look across to the right column and make note of the "Vertical Offset" value.
+This will determine the final vertical offset placement of the projector in relation to the edge of the screen. - 5.
+The recommended position for the projector is aligned perpendicular to the horizontal center of the screen, at the distance from the screen determined in step 3 above, and offset by the value determined in step 4 above.

-For example, if you are using a 120-inch screen, the average projection distance is 4987 mm and with a vertical offset of 256 mm.
+For example, if you are using an 120-inch, 4:3-aspect-ratio screen and the projected picture is 16:10, please refer to Table B2 on page 20.
+The average projection distance is 4180 mm and with a vertical offset of 61 mm.